RETALIATORY DISCHARGE | SC WORKERS COMPENSATION

 Retaliatory Discharge is Unlawful in SC Workers Compensation Claim

-When hurt on the job, many persons are hesitant to report an injury or file a workers compensation claim for fear of losing their job.
+When hurt on the job, many persons are hesitant to report an injury or file a workers compensation claim.
+This is because of fear of losing their job.
 In serious injury cases, that choice is not available.
 But in other cases, workers have to decide whether filing a claim is “worth the risk” of getting fired.
 Many ask whether it is legal for an employer to fire a worker after getting injured at work.
-The answer is NO. Any such action is illegal and against South Carolina law for an employer to take any “retaliatory action” against an employee for bringing a workers compensation claim.
-For those who want to read the law for themselves, here it is for your review:
+The answer is NO. South Carolina law prohibits employers from taking any “retaliatory action” against an employee who brings a workers compensation claim.
+Here’s the law itself if you’d like to review it directly:

 SECTION 41-1-80.
 Prohibition against retaliation based upon employee’s institution of, or participation in, proceedings under Workers’ Compensation Law; civil actions.